useinsider/go-pkg/inskinesis/README.md

 The `inskinesis` package is organized as follows:

 - `inskinesis` package: The main package containing the `StreamInterface`, `stream`, and related functionality for streaming records to Kinesis.
 - `PartitionerFunction`: A customizable partitioning function for determining the partition key of records.
-- `CreateBatches`: A utility function for creating batches of records.
 - Various error handling and logging functionality.

 ## Usage

 The package provides a simple interface for streaming records to a Kinesis stream.
 You can customize the configuration based on your needs, including the region, stream name, batch sizes, and partitioning function.

 Here's an example of how to use the package: